objectionlol-project-compilation/objectionlol-project-compilation/README.md

 If you want to suggest a project, please send an email to erdaloz065@gmail.com

-You can suggest your own projects too.
+You can suggest your own projects.

+I will list non program projects too.

 <!---
 objectionlol-project-compilation/objectionlol-project-compilation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.